PulkitLeuva/Gut-microbiome-REporting-Pipeline/README.md

 ```
 Please change the config file to update the base directory path.
 Use the repo directory folder for path.
 Please download and extract the reference genome (Homo_sapiens_hg37_and_human_contamination_Bowtie2_v0.1) from this link https://huttenhower.sph.harvard.edu/kneadData_databases/.
 Extract the file in the base directory.
+Place the input files inside the input/fastq folder.
 Run Snakemake pipeline using below command if your conda uses default solver
 ```bash
 snakemake --cores all --use-conda all